 This actually started out as a First-Aid kit design, but then I saw those wheels on Baymax’s charging station in the film and decided to make this a suitcase instead.
 Probably for the better, suitcases are more likely to be seen and used than your typical household First-Aid kit.

 Here’s a pair of smartphone dock designs that pay homage to a time when we plugged cartridges into other cartridges to play games.
-Back in the early 90’s such adapter cartridges like Sonic & Knuckles, the Super Game Boy, and Game Genies were pretty cool, you kids will have to take my word for it.
-Read the rest of this entry
+Back in the early 90’s such adapter cartridges like Sonic & Knuckles, Super Game Boy, and Game Genies were pretty cool, you kids will have to take my word for it.

 If you’re Canadian who is 22 and older, you probably want one of these.
-As you know I am straight-up gangster, and even I would want one.
+As you know I am straight-up gangsta, and even I would want one.